 Little Lambs make it clear that cyberbullying of staff or volunteers whether by parent/carers, or those linked to parent/carers, e.g. other family members is unacceptable.
-Pre-School follow the guidelines as set out in Dudley Safeguarding Cyberbullying 2016.
+Pre-School follow the guidelines as set out by the Childline website.
 Pre-School also make it clear that it is not acceptable for parent/carers, those linked to parent/carers or colleagues to disparage and bully staff or volunteers via social media in the same way that it is unacceptable to do so face-to-face.
 Little Lambs encourage all staff, volunteers, parent/carers and those linked to parent/carers to use social media responsibly.

-PEER ON PEER ABUSE
+CHILD ON CHILD ABUSE

 This is most likely to manifest itself in bullying.
-Safeguarding concerns of this sort should be dealt with in the same way as other forms of abuse: one of the DLPCPs should be alerted promptly and a written record made of the concern.
+Safeguarding concerns of this sort should be dealt with in the same way as other forms of abuse: one of the DSLs should be alerted promptly and a written record made of the concern.